baileyheit/Spotify_DataScience/project/project.md

     ## [1] 0.3017019

     ## [1] 0.3004424

+Selected model = 57.28 + -13.77 \* acousticness + 16.52 \* danceability
+- 6.24 \* energy - 3.62 \* instrumentalness + -11.85 \* liveness + 0.78
+\* loudness + -7.72 \* speechiness + 0.013 \* tempo + -9.29 \* valence

+The adjusted R squared value for this model is 0.30, which means that roughly 30% of the variability in a song’s popularity can be explained by the different variables in the multiple regression model.
+This indicates that there is a weak to moderate positive overall realtionship between a song’s popularity and the different variables related to a song.

 This is the selected multiple linear regression model using backwards selection.
 It looks at the relationship between popularity and different